 Mouse over the type of consumable to learn more about its characteristics.

-- After you select the items you need, click Accept and confirm purchase.
+- After you select the items you need, click Accept to confirm the purchase.
 The consumables are loaded into your vehicle.

 You’ve battled in your vehicle and upgraded it to the utmost; now are you ready to try out a new armored machine?
 It’s time for you to explore the huge variety of Regular and Premium vehicles in World of Tanks.